luchinibenedetta-coder/orbital-mechanics/README.md

 | Theoretical orbital period | 97.14 min |
 | Final altitude | 630.69 km |
 | Specific mechanical energy | -2.85 × 10⁷ J/kg |
 The simulated final speed differs from the theoretical circular speed by only about 1.77 m/s, indicating that the numerical simulation remains very close to the expected circular orbit.
+The negative specific mechanical energy confirms that the satellite remains gravitationally bound to Earth throughout the simulated orbit.

+## Limitations
+- The simulation assumes a two-body system consisting of Earth and the satellite.
+- Earth's gravitational field is modeled as spherically symmetric, with constant mass and radius.
+- Atmospheric drag, Earth's rotation, and other perturbing forces are not included.
+- The numerical integration uses a fixed time step of 1 second.

 ## Visualization
 The plot below shows the simulated satellite trajectory, together with the initial and final satellite positions and the Earth.